httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 # Mapped Fields {#mapped}

-Some HTTP fields can have their values represented in Structured Fields by mapping them into its data types and then serialising the result using an alternative field name.
+Some HTTP field values have syntax that cannot be successfully parsed as Structured Fields.
+Instead, it is necessary to map them into a separate Structured Field with an alternative name.

-For example, the Date HTTP header field carries a string representing a date:
+For example, the Date HTTP header field carries a date:

 ~~~ http-message
 Date: Sun, 06 Nov 1994 08:49:37 GMT
 ~~~

-Its value is more efficiently represented as an integer number of delta seconds from the Unix epoch (00:00:00 UTC on 1 January 1970, minus leap seconds).
-Thus, the example above would be mapped as:
+Its value is more efficiently represented as an Integer number of delta seconds from the Unix epoch (00:00:00 UTC on 1 January 1970, minus leap seconds).
+Thus, the example above would be mapped to:

 ~~~ http-message
 SF-Date: 784072177
 ~~~

-As in {{compatible}}, these fields are unable to represent values that are not parseable, and so an application using this specification will need to how to support such values.
+As in {{compatible}}, these fields are unable to carry values that are not valid Structured Fields, and so an application using this specification will need to how to support such values.
 Typically, handling them using the original field name is sufficient.

 Each field name listed below indicates a replacement field name and a means of mapping its original value into a Structured Field.

 ## URLs

-The field names in {{url-fields}} (paired with their mapped field names) have values that can be represented as Structured Fields by considering the original field's value as a string.
+The field names in {{url-fields}} (paired with their mapped field names) have values that can be mapped into Structured Fields by treating the original field's value as a String.

 | Field Name       | Mapped Field Name   |
 |------------------|---------------------|